What cron formats are supported?

 Can I see when my job will run next?

 Yes!
 The tool shows the next 10 execution times in any timezone you choose from a full list of IANA timezones.
-It defaults to your local timezone.
+It defaults to your local timezone so you always see real wall-clock times.

-When you switch between formats, your expression is automatically converted.
-For example, switching from Standard to Quartz adds a '0' seconds field, and switching to AWS adds a year field and wraps in cron().
+When you switch formats, your expression is automatically converted.
+Switching from Standard to Quartz adds a '0' seconds field.
+Switching to AWS adds a year field and wraps the expression in cron().
+No manual editing needed.

 What is the visual schedule grid?

-Three rows of cells showing which hours (0-23), days of week (Sun-Sat), and months (Jan-Dec) your cron expression fires on.
-Active cells are highlighted so you can spot mistakes at a glance.
+Three rows of cells showing which hours (0–23), days of week (Sun–Sat), and months (Jan–Dec) your cron expression fires on.
+Active cells are highlighted so you can spot mistakes at a glance before deploying.

 Yes!
 Click Share to copy a URL that encodes your expression, format, and timezone.
-Anyone who opens it will see the same setup.
+Anyone who opens the link will see the exact same setup — no account required.

 Everything runs in your browser.
 No cron expressions are sent to any server.
-Expression history is stored in localStorage on your device only.
+Expression history is stored only in your device's localStorage and is never transmitted anywhere.